Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - last residence in Finland

 - name and sailing date of the ship

-Easily overlooked in this rich, entirely free resource collection—notable for its census, property and parish records—are more than 160 databases of Norwegian emigration records.
+Easily overlooked in this rich, entirely free resource database—notable for its census, property and parish records—are more than 160 collections of Norwegian emigration records.
 To find them, look under Category and select Emigration Records, then choose one of the subcategories in the dropdown menu (or choose Select All).
 Then click the Search button.
-Many databases are browse-only, such as passport registers, passenger lists and more.
-Others, such as Emigrants from Bergen (1874-1930) and Emigrants from Oslo (1867-1930), are searchable and fully transcribed.
+Many collections are browse-only, such as passport registers, passenger lists and more.
+Others, such as Emigrants from Bergen (1874–1930) and Emigrants from Oslo (1867–1930), are searchable and fully transcribed.

 Although searchable databases present a long list of filters, start by entering only the basics—such as a surname—and then scrolling the results.
 The search is unforgiving when it comes to spelling differences or partial names: S Erickson or Sophia Erickson, for example, won’t find Sofie Erickson.
 But you can use an asterisk wildcard, or even multiple asterisks, each of which stands for any number of characters: *risto* finds Kristoffer as well as Christoffer.

 If your German ancestors came from the Duchy of Oldenburg area, search for them in this collection from the local genealogical society.
 Be aware that, in addition to emigrants, you may also find their relatives who didn’t emigrate—and it may take some homework to figure out which is which, as the records are in trees rather than passenger lists.